Enhancing Modality-Agnostic Representations via Meta-Learning for Brain Tumor Segmentation: Fusion baselines and ablation

+We design three baseline aggregation modules to highlight the contribution of our fusion strategy.
 The architectures of the three fusion baselines, (a) Sum, (b) Average, and (c) Att-Pool are illustrated in Fig.~\ref{fusebaseline}.
-For the first two approaches, feature maps from available modalities are summed or averaged along the channel dimension $C$ to obtain the fused feature.
+For the first two approaches, feature maps from the available modalities are summed or averaged along the channel dimension $C$ to obtain the fused feature.
 In the third approach, available modality features are individually passed through a Global Average Pooling (GAP) layer.
-The GAP outputs are fed to a Fully Connected Network (FCN) followed by softmax activation function, producing the attention weights of each modality.
-Finally attention-weighted summation of the original modality features gives rise to the fused feature.
-However, our proposed aggregation block explicitly exploits the interaction between channels from the available modalities.
-Such inter-modality relations improve the quality of the fused embedding.
+The GAP outputs are fed to a Fully Connected Network (FCN) followed by a softmax activation function, producing the attention weights of each modality.
+Finally, attention-weighted summation of the original modality features gives rise to the fused feature.
+The ablation results are shown in Tab.~\ref{tablefuse}.
+Our feature aggregation block provides a better technique for dynamically learning from the heterogeneous input modalities, followed by inducing channel interaction among them.
+However, this plug-and-play fusion module is not a primary contribution and can be replaced by SOTA fusion techniques ~\cite{rfnet, robust}.